ts1/uctoth/README.md

 Starting from random plays, strengthens itself by a loop of self playing and machine learning.
 Uses no existing records of games.

-Included `scores` file is a result of 30 iterations of 1,000 self-plays and learnings.
+Included `scores.json` file is a result of 30 iterations of 1,000 self-plays and learnings.
 10 days work of a MacBook Pro.

 ### Search algorithm